Fengchenghao1996/MI2T_EE380L/README.md

 The "music_trans.ipynb" is the original code from this URL.

-The final code we use is music_trans_8k.py, the generation code we use is data_processing_8k.py.
+The final code we use is music_trans_8k.py, the music generation code we use is data_processing_8k.py.